State Opening of Parliament: Subsequent developments

 Since that time the ceremonial has evolved, but not dramatically.
-In 1679 neither the procession nor the Abbey service took place, due to fears of a Popish Plot; although the procession was subsequently restored, the service in the Abbey was not.
+In 1679 neither the procession nor the Abbey service took place due to the Popish Plot conspiracy theory; although the procession was subsequently restored, the service in the Abbey was not.
 The monarch's role in the proceedings changed over time: early on, the monarch would say some introductory words, before calling upon the Lord Chancellor (or Lord Keeper) to address the assembly.
 James I, however, was accustomed to speak at greater length himself, and sometimes dispensed with the Chancellor's services as spokesman.
 This varying pattern continued in subsequent reigns (and during the Commonwealth, when Cromwell gave the speech), but from 1679 onwards it became the norm for the monarch alone to speak.
 Since then, the monarch (if present) has almost invariably given the speech, with the exception of George I (whose command of English was poor) and Victoria (after the death of Prince Albert).
+During the Regency of 1811-1820, the Prince of Wales attended in full state and gave a Prince Regent's Speech.

-A dramatic change was occasioned by the destruction of the old Palace of Westminster by fire in 1834; however, the new palace was designed with the ceremony of the State Opening very much in mind, and the modern ceremony dates from its opening in 1852.
-The entire State Opening of Parliament was filmed and televised for the first time in 1958.
+A dramatic change was occasioned by the destruction of the old Palace of Westminster by fire in 1834.
+After that, the Painted Chamber (which had been gutted in the blaze) was roofed over and fitted up to serve as a temporary house of Lords, pending the rebuilding of the palace; the State Opening took place there until 1847, when the new Lords' chamber was opened.

-In 1998, adjustments were made to the ceremonial inside Parliament to shorten the proceedings.
-The heralds, instead of processing with the monarch, arrived at Parliament earlier and had a separate procession.
-The number of court officials in the procession was reduced, including one of the ladies in waiting and the Crown Equerry.
-Also omitted were the three Heads of the Armed Services, represented instead by the Chief of the Defence Staff.
-Silver Stick in Waiting (the Commander of the Household Cavalry) no longer processed, although Gold Stick-in-Waiting (the honorary Colonel of the Household Cavalry) retained a place.
+The new palace was designed with the ceremony of the State Opening very much in mind; the choreography of the modern ceremony may be said to date from 1852, when the "Victoria Tower entrance" was used for the first time, and likewise "the Royal Staircase, Norman Porch, new Robing Room and Royal Gallery", establishing the modern processional route.

+Between 1837 and 1861, Queen Victoria missed the State Opening on only four occasions (each time due to pregnancy); but following the death of the Prince Consort she avoided ceremonial events.
+She attended the State Opening in 1866 wearing a black dress and veil rather than the robe of state (which was instead draped over the throne); on this occasion she delegated the reading of the speech to the Lord Chancellor.
+Victoria attended the State Opening on six further occasions (in the 1870s-80s), wearing a small diamond crown in place of the Imperial State Crown; but otherwise delegated the opening of Parliament to Lords Commissioners (one of whom was usually the Prince of Wales).
+It was not until the latter's accession as Edward VII in 1901 that the full state ceremonial of the event was restored (with the king being in regular attendance and reading the speech himself).
+King George V resumed wearing the Imperial State Crown in 1913.